Mrs Veronica Cook

 Mr Ian Davidson

-Ian holds a BA in Psychology, Postgraduate Diploma in Psychology, and a Masters of Clinical Psychology.
-Ian is registered with AHPRA and is completing his clinical psychology registrar program.
-Ian has several years experience working in the mental health field.
-Ian has worked with a wide range of clients presenting with diverse range of difficulties, disorders, and symptom severity levels.
-Ian is a firm believer in adapting treatments to the client and using their strengths while utilising evidence-based practice and techniques.
-Ian enjoys working with Adult, Adolescent, and Child clients and places great importance on building strong and caring therapeutic partnerships.
-Ian has an interest in anxiety and depressive disorders, as well as personality disorders.
-Ian utilises an eclectic mix of techniques in therapy and has a keen interest in Cognitive Behavioural Therapy, Schema Therapy, and Narrative Therapy.
-Ian consults from both our Moorebank and Campbelltown rooms.
+Ian holds a BA in Psychology, a Postgraduate Diploma in Psychology, and a Masters of Clinical Psychology.
+He is registered with AHPRA and has over 5 years experience working in the mental health field.
+He has worked with a wide range of clients presenting with diverse range of difficulties, disorders, and symptom severity levels.
+He is a firm believer in adapting treatments to the client and using their strengths while utilising evidence-based practice and techniques.
+He enjoys working with Adult, Adolescent, and Child clients and places great importance on building strong and caring therapeutic partnerships.
+He has an interest in anxiety and depressive disorders, personality disorders, and developmental trauma.
+Ian utilises an eclectic mix of techniques in therapy and has a keen interest in Schema Therapy and Cognitive Behavioural Therapy.
+He consults from both our Moorebank and Campbelltown rooms.

 Brittany is committed to a person-centred approach that promotes achieving a life that is meaningful.
 Brittany has a background in infant, child and adolescent mental health, working with the family systemically and holistically.
 Brittany has experience in the private, public and not for profit sectors and enjoys the diversity that each sector offers.
 Brittany has experience working with individuals presenting with a variety of different issues and a specific interest in the following: Eating Disorders, Trauma/ PTSD, Anxiety, Depression/ mood disorders, Suicidality/self-harm, Family discord, Attachment, Family work/parenting.
 Brittany works from a model of evidence-based practice, individualising the treatment to the client and their presentation.
 Brittany can treat through a variety of models including; Trauma-Focused Cognitive Behavioural Therapy, Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Family Behavioural Therapy (Maudsley- Eating Disorders), Behavioural Family Therapy (Family work model), Cognitive Behavioural Therapy for Psychosis, Parenting with Borderline Personality Disorder, Dialectical Behaviour Therapy, Interpersonal Therapy, and Family therapy interventions.
 As a therapist, Brittany values the therapeutic relationship and prides herself on ensuring a safe, confidential and friendly environment.
 Brittany consults from our Campbelltown rooms.